 - 1. Pass the first week quiz.
 This will require you to install and run the software lpsolve and solve a simple LP by the end of the first week of the course.
 This quiz will be graded all-or-nothing. - 2.
-Get mostly (i.e., at least 50 percent of your scores) H's, and at most two L scores on your assignments.
-For the purposes of this requirement, you can miss one assignment completely without any penalty: if you do not miss any assignments, I will "drop" your lowest score when assessing your course grade. - 3.
+Get mostly (i.e., at least 50 percent of your scores) H's, and at most two L scores on the assignments.
+You can miss one assignment completely without any penalty.
+If you do not miss any assignments, I will "drop" your lowest score when assessing your course grade. - 3.
 You must get an M or H on the two-week simulation assignment. - 4.
 You must get an M or an H on at least one of the final two assignments (so, you cannot get two L's, or miss one and get an L on the other, and pass the course, for example.)

-Do the first week quiz, get mostly H's, and don't neglect the final two assignments or the simulation assignment, and you will pass.
+Do the first week quiz, miss at most one assignment, get mostly H's, and don't neglect the final two assignments or the simulation assignment, and you will pass.

 If you miss (i.e. do not get an H, M, or L on) more than one assignment, then you will not pass.
+If your work on an assignment is very minimal, I may treat it as not turned in at all: an L score actually requires some evidence of work.